-Figure 3-11 The staff of restaurant Never Give up [195]
+Figure 3-11 The staff of restaurant Never Give up [208]

-The initiative is supported by the European Social Fund and Government of Hungary.
-There are some similar initiatives in larger rural cities, e. g.
-Hatpöttyös Restaurant in Székesfehérvár [196].
+There are some similar initiatives in larger rural cities, e.g. Hatpöttyös Restaurant in Székesfehérvár [209].

-3.3.4.
-Independent living
+3.3.4 Independent living

-Support for independent living is also important for both elderly and people with disabilities as this increases self-esteem of persons affected.
+Support for independent living is also important for both elderly and people with disabilities as this increases the self-esteem of persons affected.

-Hungarian examples of living situation of PWD - Hungary examples
+Hungarian example of the living situation of PWD